How to Handle Diminishing Value Claims in Texas

 What, specifically, is auto accident diminished value?
+And what is the average diminished value claim?
 Car accident diminished value refers to the difference in your car’s market value from before to after the car accident.
 The market value of your car decreases after a car accident, even if it is restored to perfect condition.
 This is because the vehicle’s history report will now have an accident listed.

 Types of Diminished Value